 What do family or guardians need to do?

-If a family member has accepted your invitation to their child’s profile, they will have free access to it for as long as they want.
+If a family member has accepted your invitation to their child’s profile, they will have free access for as long as they want.
 They can continue to add their own content and invite others to the child’s profile, even after it has been archived.
-They can also export a copy of their child’s profile if they’d like a digital copy of all their child’s Stories and Child Notes.
+They can also export a copy of their child’s profile if they’d like a digital version of all their child’s stories and child notes.
 We have a resource you can share with families explaining what they need to do when their child leaves your learning service.

 Depending on how your centre operates over the holiday season, here are some ideas for community posts you could share with your families:

 – Encourage families to share moments and photos of their holidays or celebrations

 – Share the dates and times the centre will open